 - When it is used by Hadoop, Kerberos does not support other authentication mechanisms except password authentication, making it is difficult to connect an existing identity authentication system to the Kerberos authentication flow.

 HAS addresses those challenges by providing a complete authentication solution for the Hadoop open source ecosystem.
 HAS is based on a Java implementation of the Kerberos protocol, and by integrating with existing authentication and authorization systems, HAS supports other authentication modes besides Kerberos on Hadoop/Spark*.
 In addition, it does not require separate maintenance of the identity information, reducing complexity and risks.

 Figure 2.
 HAS uses the key distribution center (KDC) provided by Apache Kerby (a Java* version of Kerberos) to efficiently implement a new authentication solution for the Hadoop open source big data ecosystem.

 - Hadoop services use the original Kerberos authentication mechanism.
 Counterfeit nodes cannot communicate with nodes inside the cluster because counterfeits do not obtain key information in advance.
 Malicious use of the Hadoop cluster is prevented.

 - Hadoop users can continue to login using a familiar authentication mode.
-HAS is compatible with the MIT Kerberos protocol.
-Users can also be authenticated by using passwords or Keytab before accessing corresponding services.
+HAS is compatible with the Massachusetts Institute of Technology* (MIT*) Kerberos protocol.
+Users also can be authenticated by using passwords or Keytab before accessing corresponding services.